ABDO176ELTAWEEL/RAG-Document-AssistantQA/README.md

 "An intelligent RAG-based QA system using Llama 3 and ChromaDB for context-aware document interaction and hallucination mitigation."
 # 🤖 Smart RAG-Based Document Assistant

+# Welcome Dr.Rahatara Ferdousi
+# This is Group 19's Project: RAG-Based Document Assistant
+# Please run the cells in order to initialize the environment and the UI.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/YOUR_USERNAME/YOUR_REPO_NAME/blob/main/YOUR_NOTEBOOK_NAME.ipynb)

 An intelligent question-answering system based on **Retrieval-Augmented Generation (RAG)** designed to interact with PDF documents with high factual accuracy.